aiven/terraform-provider-aiven/docs/resources/flink_table.md

 - `kafka_value_fields_include` (String) Controls how key columns are handled in the message value.
 Select ALL to include the physical columns of the table schema in the message value.
 Select EXCEPT_KEY to exclude the physical columns of the table schema from the message value.
 This is the default for upsert Kafka connectors.
 The possible values are `[ALL EXCEPT_KEY]`.
 This property cannot be changed, doing so forces recreation of the resource.
 - `kafka_value_format` (String) Kafka Value Format The possible values are `avro`, `avro-confluent`, `debezium-avro-confluent`, `debezium-json` and `json`.
 This property cannot be changed, doing so forces recreation of the resource.
 - `like_options` (String) [LIKE](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/sql/create/#like) statement for table creation.
 This property cannot be changed, doing so forces recreation of the resource.
+- `opensearch_index` (String) For an OpenSearch table, the OpenSearch index the table outputs to.
+This property cannot be changed, doing so forces recreation of the resource.
 - `upsert_kafka` (Block Set, Max: 1) Kafka upsert connector configuration. (see [below for nested schema](#nestedblock--upsert_kafka))

 ### Read-Only